torchbox/wagtail-grapple/docs/general-usage/model-types.rst

         This is the name of the class property used in your model definition.

+    .. attribute:: required (bool=False)

+        Represents the field as non-nullable in the schema.
+This promises the client that it will have a value returned.

     .. attribute:: kwargs

         Useful keyword arguments:

+        * ``description`` (string)
+            A description of the type to show in the GraphiQL browser.

-        * ``required`` (bool=False)
+        * ``deprecation_reason`` (string)
-            Represents the field as non-nullable in the schema.
-This promises the client that it will have a value returned.
+            Provide a deprecation reason for the Field, will also show in the GraphiQL browser.

         * ``source`` (string)
             You can pass a source string that is an attribute or method on the model itself.
 It can also be several layers deep and Grapple will